 In the city centre, there are different zones that charge different rates, and generally the closer you get to Laugavegur high street, the more expensive it is.
-Below prices are subject to change and are valid at time of writing (beginning of July, 2018).
+Below prices are subject to change and are valid at time of writing (updated, February, 2020).

 You can find the latest parking fees on the website of the parking service.

 Where do I find multi-storey car parking in Reykjavík?

 There are also great parking garages right downtown.
 You will find them at the following locations: